 Tips for Observing the Moon in the Daytime

 Observing the moon in the daytime can be a challenge.
 Finding the moon in the sky is easiest when the moon is at least in a thick crescent phase, and when the sky is totally free from clouds, and the humidity is low.
 This makes for a nice dark blue sky which which contrasts nicely with the moon.
 However, the weather doesn't always cooperate to this extent.
 (Sorry we can't help with the weather.)

 To increase your chances of success, try these tips:

-- Use our Day-time Moon Calendar to assist you in knowing where and when to look.
+- Use the resources below to assist you in knowing where and when to look.

 - The moon will most likely be smaller than you expect at first.